 Coreen Kreutzer is a nurse and mountain medicine expert and recommends new hikers should take shorter steps when going uphill, use hiking poles, and reduce backpack weight if necessary to continue.

 Hypothermia can occur at almost any temperature or in any environment.
 Mild hypothermia is when your core body temperature dips to 90-95 degrees Fahrenheit.
-The early signs include someone quieter than normal or delayed response.
+The early signs include someone who is quieter than normal or has a delayed response.
 Each member of your hiking group must pay attention to one another.

 Hiking Location Considerations